PostHog/posthog.com/contents/blog/the-posthog-array-1-0-11.md

 Also as you will see below we have added Celery workers, we’ll move tasks to workers to speed up a lot of actions in PostHog so we've updated the upgrade docs too.

-Updates and performance improvements this week have focussed on making PostHog easier to use in small but powerful ways.
+Updates and performance improvements this week have focused on making PostHog easier to use in small but powerful ways.

 ## PostHog updates